 Volunteers are the heartbeat of the Garden, in both Atlanta and Gainesville.
-In addition to donating their time, volunteers are able to enjoy field trips, participate in workshops and socialize with other horticultural enthusiasts.
+In addition to donating their time, volunteers enjoy field trips, participate in workshops and socialize with other horticultural enthusiasts.
 There is a wide range of volunteer opportunities available throughout the year.
 Learn more about the opportunities available below and register today.

 “Digging In” is the quarterly newsletter created by Garden volunteers.
 Meet recent Volunteers of the Month and learn about upcoming opportunities to donate your time.